nilsw13/spring-react/README.md

 Automatic cleanup policies

 These features are being developed with the same attention to security, scalability, and multi-tenant isolation that characterizes our current codebase.
 Stay tuned for updates!

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-🙋 Support
+🌟 Support
-If you have any questions or need help, please:
+If you like this project, please give it a star ⭐️ and share it with your friends!
+📫 Contact
 Contact me by email

-⭐ Show your support
-Give a ⭐️ if this project helped you!

 Made with ❤️ by [Nilsw13]